pstat197/vignette-XGBoost/README.md

 ### Overview

-Vignette on implementing XGBOOST using the Iris Species dataset from Kaggle; created as a class project for PSTAT197A in Fall 2025.
+Vignette on implementing XGBoost using the Iris Species dataset from Kaggle; created as a class project for PSTAT197A in Fall 2025.

 ### Contributors